skirwan/clan-lord-client-issues/README.md

 The issues that are tagged with `imported` were automatically imported from the `#bugs` channel -- they all need to be reviewed, cleaned up, and un-tagged.

-> The code in here is the ugly script I used to import everything from the Slack we *had* been using; feel free to make
-> use of it if you'd like.